QuantumSavory/Gabs.jl/docs/src/bibliography.md

 ## No-Go Theorems and Fundamental Limitations in Gaussian Quantum Information

-The following papers discuss important no-go theorems and fundamental limitations in the processing of Gaussian quantum states, particularly regarding Gaussian operations and their limitations.
+The following papers discuss important no-go theorems and fundamental limitations when restricted to Gaussian quantum information.

 ```@bibliography
 Pages = []